 Unlike coal, biomass produces no harmful sulfur or mercury emissions and has significantly less nitrogen — which means less acid rain, smog and other toxic air pollutants.
 Over time, if dedicated biomass is sustainably managed, converting it to energy can result in low or no net carbon emissions, provided that the carbon released is rapidly absorbed back from the atmosphere by biomass re-growth.
 Using biofuels in our cars and airplanes can potentially produce less global warming pollution than petroleum-based fuels, and allows us to invest our energy dollars at home rather than in foreign oil.

-Virtus offers complete production systems from processing the raw material to bagging the finished briquettes.
+Virtus offers complete production systems, from processing the raw material to bagging the finished briquettes.
 Equipment in a typical line includes size reduction, conveyance, metering, briquetting, screening, packaging, and customized system controls.
 Virtus also has experience with the biorefining industry, and provides pre-processing treatment systems for all preferred feedstocks for the preparation and production of advanced liquid (second generation) biofuels being distilled into ethanol fuel and other alcohol-based products.
-Virtus is experienced with include Wood, Corn Stover, Switch Grass, Miscanthus, most Ag Fuel Crops, and a wide range of other organic matters used as fuel.
+Virtus’ processing experience includes Wood, Corn Stover, Switch Grass, Miscanthus, most Ag Fuel Crops, and a wide range of other organic matters used as fuel.
 Virtus processing systems are used in the preparation of Biomass boiler fuel, for co-firing with coal and other fuels, for size reduction prior to gasification, for size reduction prior to briquetting, and in the conversion process for cellulosic ethanol and other biofuels.

 - We have a complete range of machines to process waste materials from large parts to fine powders